damienbelveze/obsidian2021/Loi de Brandolini.md

 >Nous avons nous-mêmes eu à plusieurs reprises des chercheurs inquiets de la manière dont leurs propos pourraient être interprétés lorsqu’ils répondent à nos questions.
 Mais à l'inverse, ce sont parfois les communiqués de presse des universités qui font des raccourcis ou du sensationnalisme… pour attirer la presse et ainsi occuper les médias.[[@GavoisPrincipeprecautioninfox2021]]

+Bergstrom[[@BergstromCallingBullshitArt2020]] prend les fraudes d'Andrew Wakefield pour établir que les vaccins causent l'autisme comme exemple d'application de la Loi de Brandolini :

+>So here we have a hypothesis that has been as thoroughly discredited as anything in the scientific literature.
+It causes serious harm to public health.
+And yet it will not go away.
+Why has it been so hard to debunk the rumors of a connection between vaccines and autism?
+This is Brandolini’s principle at work.
+Researchers have to invest vastly more time to debunk Wakefield’s arguments than he did to produce them in the first place